 Madresfield is a Church of England, Voluntary Aided, Primary School for children aged 4-11 years.
+We are part of the Diocese of Worcester Multi Academy Trust (DoWMAT).
 We strive to motivate all of our children by teaching them in the way that best suits their learning style.
 We also encourage the engagement of all parents/carers to support us in optimising each child’s individual development.

 ‘Caring and Challenging’